rdick/Inventory-Java-GUI/README.md

 1. Add inventory items
 2. Reduce item quantity
 3. Add item quantity
-4. Review a list of current inventory items and their quantity
+4. Review a list of current inventory items and all of their information
-5. Review details about a specific inventory item
-6. Find total Cost of Inventory
+5. Find total Cost of Inventory

 ## Who will use this application?